 ◄ -191

-Reaching physical maturity, Sylvari begins martial training under her mother's stern guidance.
-She dearly misses her father, who spends decades at a time in the nearby Barrow Dens, wandering the Emerald Dream.
+Sylvari begins martial training under her mother's stern guidance.
+She dearly misses her father, who spends years at a time in the nearby Barrow Dens, wandering the Emerald Dream.

 -111 ►